-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, South Australia, Queensland AEMO must prepare a CLP for each relevant Profile Area in accordance with sections 11.4 and 11.5 of Metrology Procedure Part B apply the CLP(s) by Profile Area to the consumption energy data from the applicable first tier controlled load Accumulation Meters and from the applicable SecondTier Controlled Load type 6 metering installations in accordance sections 11.4 and 11.5of Metrology Procedure Part B to produce interval metering data.
+Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, South Australia, Queensland AEMO must prepare a CLP for each relevant Profile Area in accordance with sections 11.4 and 11.5 of Metrology Procedure Part B apply the CLP(s) by Profile Area to the consumption energy data from the applicable first tier controlled load Accumulation Meters and from the applicable Second Tier Controlled Load type 6 metering installations in accordance sections 11.4 and 11.5 of Metrology Procedure Part B to produce interval metering data .
 This requirement does not apply to Ergon Energy's distribution area.

-- (b) AEMO must prepare an NSLP by each Profile Area in accordance with section 15 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations to produce interval metering data for type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table:
+- (b) AEMO must prepare an NSLP by each Profile Area in accordance with section 11 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table: